 - What is the current status of the commitment (On target , At risk or Off-course)

 No team will succeed unless it develops good accountability practices around the seeking, making and recording of commitments between its members and with external parties.
-Team-based Business Simulations such as CREW or FUSION provide an excellent environment for practising these skills in a pressurised but safe environment.
+Team-based Business Simulations such as CREW or CONSORTIUM provide an excellent environment for practising these skills in a pressurised but safe environment.